Workshops & Trainings

 For many clients with traumatic experiences the consequences of these reach far beyond the primary symptoms of PTSD, anxiety and affective disorders, as many will have suffered long lasting changes in their personality.
 Their perception of others is often tainted by paranoid and mistrusting schemata, while their sense of self will be severely negative, ranging from deep convictions of being defective, unlovable to strong feelings of helplessness, inferiority and shame, thus resulting in deeply held internal models of the world that are self-perpetuating and making them prone for chronic and recurrent mental health problems.
 While many evidence based approaches exist to treat the primary symptoms of trauma the secondary consequences are frequently neglected in treatment (at best) and at worst, are seen as hindrances and distractions to the “real treatment” of the PTSD symptoms.
 Aim of this workshop is to promote a more holistic approach to trauma that will include the personality pathology of the clients as part of the result of their traumatic experiences.

-Rescuing The Inner Children: Gentle Trauma Work for Chronic Sexual Abuse
+Rescuing The Inner Children: Engaging Difficult Traumatic Material and Intrusive Perpetrator Introjects of Chronic Sexual Abuse

-This workshop aims to present a method for working on the trauma in a gentle manner, one that will not lead to emotional overstimulation: “Rescuing the Inner Children”.
+The workshop will have a dual focus one presenting a method for working on traumatic material in a gentle manner, one that will not lead to emotional overstimulation: “Rescuing the Inner Children”.
+The second will be on working with internalized states of the perpetrator - "Intrusive Perpetrator Introjects".
 Distinctive features are an imaginative trauma therapy that is based on an ego-states understanding of trauma and dissociative states typical for early sexual traumata.
 The early sexual abuse is conceptualized as traumatized inner child states, which are targeted in the treatment by imaginatively rescuing these “children”.
 This helps to overcome the structural dissociation and leads to deeper trauma processing and lasting integration of trauma states into more stable personality functioning.

 Imagination-Based Interventions for Clients of Chronic Sexual Abuse: Hands on Practice Day!